Femicide: Causes

-Defined by Diana Russell, femicide includes intimate partner femicide, lesbicide, racial femicide, serial femicide, mass femicide, honor killing related femicide, dowry and more.
+Defined by Diana Russell, femicide includes intimate partner femicide, lesbicide, racial femicide, serial femicide, mass femicide, honor killing, dowry-related murder, and more.
 Any act of sexual terrorism that results in death is considered femicide.
 Covert femicide also takes form in the criminalization of abortion in cases where the mother's life is at risk, intentional spread of HIV/AIDS, or death as a result of female genital mutilation.

 The most widespread form of femicide in the world is that committed by an intimate partner of a female.
-This accounts for almost 40% of all murders of women globally and may be an undercount.
+This accounts for approximately 38.6 percent of all murders of women globally, which may be an undercount.

 Different areas of the world experience femicide varyingly, i.e., the Middle East and South Asia have higher rates of honor killing: the murder of women by their family, due to an actual or assumed sexual or behavioral transgression, such as adultery, sexual intercourse, or even having been raped.